BryanSchuetz/dai/_projects/peru-addressing-biodiversity-social-conflict-latin-america-abc-la.md

 end: 2016
 client: U.S. Agency for International Development
 solutions:
-- Peace-Building and Political Transition
-- Fragile States
-- Security and Justice
+- Peace and Stability
-- Countering Extremism
+- Governance
 - Voice and Accountability
 - Water and Sanitation Services and Management
-- Stabilization
 regions:
 - Latin America and the Caribbean
 country: